AussieGuy0/anthonybruno.dev/_posts/2017-11-19-mutating-object-vs-array-what-is-faster.md

 }
 {% endhighlight %}

-Finally, to test the object we have this
+Finally, to test mutating the variable with an object, we have this:

 {% highlight Java %}
 private void mutateWithObjectTest() {